Mike Glenn

 Michael Theodore "Stinger" Glenn (born September 10, 1955) is an American former professional basketball player.

 College career

+He attended Coosa High School.
 Moving on to Southern Illinois University, Glenn was an All-Missouri Valley Conference college basketball player, graduating with honors and a B.S. degree in mathematics (minoring in computer science) in 1977.

 Professional career

 He would go on to play ten seasons (1977–1987) in the National Basketball Association as a member of the Buffalo Braves, New York Knicks, Atlanta Hawks, and Milwaukee Bucks.

 Drafted twenty-third overall by the Chicago Bulls in 1977, Glenn broke his neck in an offseason auto accident and was released from the team.
 He battled back to make a quick recovery, though, starting his NBA career later that same year with the Buffalo Braves.
 In 1978, Glenn signed with the New York Knicks; during his time in New York City, Glenn attended graduate business classes at St. John's University and Baruch College, earning his stockbroker's license.
 Over the course on his NBA career, Glenn averaged 7.6 points per game while shooting 54.2% from the field.
 He was noted for his smooth midrange jump shot, which not only contributed to his high shooting percentage (an amazing mark for a 6'3" guard), but also earned him the nickname "The Stinger" early in his career from his Knicks teammates.
 In 1981, Glenn received the J. Walter Kennedy Citizenship Award for community service.